 Act 1999, to protect the interests of the policyholders, to regulate, promote and

 ensure orderly growth of the insurance industry and for matters connected therewith

 or incidental thereto.
-Further, IRDA informs the members of public that:
+Further, IRDAI informs the members of public that:

 of insurance or financial products.

 IRDAI does not invest the premium received by insurance companies.